 Previous CTE Month Success Stories

 2014 CTE Month made the news across the country.
 A few of the articles are featured here:

 In addition, CTE Month caught the attention of policymakers nationwide.
 Learn more about how our leaders celebrated here:

-You can download the 2014 CTE Month Logo for web and the high-resolution 2014 CTE Month graphic for print here.
-Please complete this form about your usage of the 2014 CTE Month logo and return it to Media Relations Manager Sean Lynch.
+You can download the 2015 CTE Month logo for web here.
+Please complete this form about your usage of the 2015 CTE Month logo and return it to Kevin Oshinskie.
 (Logo Use and Restriction Agreement)